kristiaan67/CourseraGettingAndCleaningDataProject/README.md

 The data set is then cleaned and a new data set is created containing the average of every variable that is a mean or standard deviation calculation of a measurement.

+The code book 'CodeBook.Rmd' describes the variables and calculations of the resulting data set.

 ## Usage

 The R script can be executed by sourcing the file: